sukikrishna/powerOutages/README.md

 As observed from the graph above, the p-value is close to 0, which is within the significance level of 0.05 (5%).
 If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
 We reject the null hypothesis in favor of the alternative hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does</u> depend on `CAUSE.CATEGORY`.

-**NEED MISSINGNESS OF COLUMN DEPENDENT AND NOT DEPENDENT ON SELECTED COLUMN**
+*Null hypothesis*: The missingness of `CAUSE.CATEGORY.DETAIL` does not depend on `HURRICANE.NAMES`.

+*Alternative hypothesis*: The missingness of `CAUSE.CATEGORY.DETAIL` does depend on `HURRICANE.NAMES`.

+<iframe
+  src="assets/Empirical_Distribution_of_the_TVD_HURRICANE.NAMES.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

-As observed from the graph above, the p-value is close to 1 far greater than our significance level of 0.05 (5%).
-If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
-We fail to reject the null hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does not</u> depend on `CAUSE.CATEGORY`.
+As observed from the graph above, the p-value is close to 1, which is outside the significance level of 0.05 (5%).
+We faile to reject the null hypothesis. `CAUSE.CATEGORY.DETAIL` missingness does not depend on `HURRICANE.NAMES`.

 ## Hypothesis Testing